Electric Blanket People

 Now, riding in that cab through the city, he sees every street corner, store, and neighborhood with some special memory attached to it.
 He now understands for the first time that there is meaning in the commonplace if we choose to look for it.
 Maybe there's a lesson here as well for André, who has spent his entire adult life running from the commonplace in search of deeper meanings.

-That said, André's electric blanket argument from way back in 1981 resonates with me today in 2020.
+That said, André's electric blanket argument from way back in 1981 resonates with me today.
 He seems prophetically right about the dangers of excessive comfort to human well-being.
 We need to struggle and feel discomfort to fully grasp what it means to be human.
 We're also at risk of having any ability to generate emotions (that are not reactions to stimuli on screens) smothered under a pile of steaming hot electric blankets.
 Something is lost when the only goals are the aimless ones of having fun and feeling good.

 Maybe André was right.
 Too much comfort kills the soul.